Frequently Asked Questions about Our Salt Lake City Nursing Program

 Other Frequently Asked Questions At Our Salt Lake City Nursing College

 Applicants may take the NCLEX every 45 days in Utah.
-The applicant will have up to five years from the date of his/her graduation to complete the NCLEX successfully.
+Applicants will have up to five years from the date of their graduation to complete the NCLEX successfully.

 The length of nursing school can vary depending on the program and the student’s prior educational background.
 A Bachelor of Science in Nursing (BSN) program typically takes four years to complete if you start from scratch.
 However, if you already have a bachelor’s degree in another field or have completed some college credit already, you can often use transfer credits to complete an accelerated BSN program, which can be completed in less than four years.
 At Arizona College of Nursing, our accelerated BSN program can be completed in as little as 3 years, making it a fast and efficient path to a rewarding career in nursing.